 Step 2: Consider What Type of Landlord You Want to Be

-Think carefully about what you want to be like as a landlord so when you interview your potential tenant, you can describe what they can expect from you.
+Think carefully about what you want to be like as a landlord, so that when you interview your potential tenant, you can describe what they can expect from you.
 Understanding your role will also help you start drafting your room rental agreement.

 Step 3: Start Looking

-Once you are ready, let friends and family know you are looking to rent out a room.
+Let friends and family know you’re looking to rent out a room.
 The sooner you start this step, the more time you have to decide.
-You don’t want to end up with a roommate you don’t really like because you need someone to pay the rent.
+You don’t want to end up with a roommate you don’t really like just because you need someone to pay the rent.

 While it may be tempting to rent to a friend or family member, that can lead to problems.
 What you look for in a friend isn’t always what makes a great roommate, and vice versa.
-However, they are excellent resources for finding potential roommates since they know you and the person looking to rent from you.
+However, friends are excellent resources for finding potential roommates since they know you and could connect you with someone looking to rent from you.

 You should also advertise online and provide as many details about the space itself.
-Describe the room, the property’s location and any amenities it comes with, like a parking space.
-Also, include what you are looking for in an ideal roommate, but stick to personality characteristics like “neat” or “dependable” to avoid potentially discriminatory statements.
+Describe the room, the property’s location, and any amenities it comes with, like a parking space.
+Also include what you’re looking for in an ideal roommate, but stick to personality characteristics like “neat” or “dependable” to avoid potentially discriminatory statements.

-You can also provide details about yourself that might impact someone’s decision to live with you, like if you work nights.
+You can also provide details about yourself that might impact someone’s decision to live with you, like if you work early mornings or late nights.